Biochemistry BSc

 At Sheffield, you’ll be encouraged to be creative, think independently, and express your ideas.
 In the lab you’ll be studying the basis of life right down to the atomic level, completing practicals across molecular genetics, DNA manipulation, and protein structure analysis.

-As you progress through your degree, you'll have the option to specialise in the area of molecular bioscience that interests you across biochemistry, genetics, microbiology, or even biotechnology.
+As you progress through your degree, you’ll have the chance to delve deeper into key areas of molecular bioscience that interest you across biochemistry, genetics, microbiology, or even biotechnology.

 No matter what areas of biochemistry you choose to study at Sheffield, you'll develop practical laboratory and transferable skills that make our graduates attractive to employers including project management, problem-solving, communication skills, and data analysis.

-All this experience will prepare you for your third-year research project where you could be laboratory based, focus on computer modelling, science education, or even science communication.
+All this experience will prepare you for your third-year research project where you could be laboratory-based, focus on computer modelling, science education, or even science communication.
+Examples of recent student research projects include:

 Gain extra experience as part of your degree

-You can add an extra year of research experience with an integrated masters (MBiolSci), or spend a year on a work placement and gain transferable skills working with a top employer.
+You can add an extra year of research experience with an integrated masters on our Biochemistry MBiolSci.

-This course is accredited by the Royal Society of Biology which shows employers that you've developed the practical skills and scientific knowledge that they're looking for.
+This course is accredited by the Royal Society of Biology which shows employers that you've developed the scientific knowledge and technical and transferable skills that you'll need for a great career.

 Modules